dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

     * VS Code: source control > open folder (to create a workspace directory) > (git bash, by being under your project directory:) git clone 'the_HTTPS_URL' > 'git add' or 'git add .' > 'git commit -m "your commit message"' > git push

 * 2nd way (similar to the 1st way but without the terminal):
-    * source control > open folder (to create a workspace directory) > (via source control) clone repository > paste the HTTPS repo URL > commit any changes through the CLI of VS Code and then push via the button in the bottom
+    * source control > open folder (to create a workspace directory) > (source control:) clone repository > paste the HTTPS repo URL > commit any changes through the CLI of VS Code and then push via the button in the bottom

-* 3rd way (integrate all steps above into one via VSCode - it prerequires that you have already linked your GitHub on VS Code):
+* 3rd way (integrate all steps above into one via VS Code - it prerequires that you have already linked your GitHub on VS Code):
     * VS Code: source control > open foler (to create a workspace directory) > 'new file' to add e.g. your README.md file > (source control:) publish to Github (there's no need to initialize the repo on GitHub, since this will automatically be created there)

 ------